-- The only prerequisite that you need to put in is to not procrastinate.
-No matter how tiring your day was, make a promise to yourself that you will complete all the tasks related to GMAT for that particular day.
+- The only prerequisite that you need to put in is not to procrastinate.
+No matter how tiring your day is, make a promise to yourself that you will complete all the tasks related to GMAT for that particular day.

 - Next, understand the GMAT exam format and pattern.
 This is very important as it will help you have a clear grasp of the competitive spirit of the exam.

 - Performing well on the GMAT primarily depends on time and preparation.
 The more time you devote to studying and taking practice exams, the more comfortable you will be on the exam day.

 Now that you know some of the ground rules let’s look at some statistics related to the GMAT.